wilroboly/mac-installation-tools/README.md

 ```

 > It's important to read the documentation and also pay close attention to any post installation instructions Brew offers.
 You might find sometimes it suggests performing some extra steps, usually with a simple copy and paste approach.

+## Installing Code Linting and Code Sniffing

+From this point forward, there are a lot of choices, to make life a bit easier, the following are good starting points to work with.
+You can always uninstall, choose to install a different application or set of tools and go about it differently.
+There is no right or wrong way here.

+### Install GrumPHP

+I suggest following along from here: https://github.com/phpro/grumphp

+My suggestions is to use phive OR  the grumphp-shim approach, as it ensures no dependency issues.
+But, you may find some projects have it installed.
+So, whatever you choose, make sure if work as seamless as possible between projects and codebases.

+I have chosen to install it globally thought [documentation](https://github.com/phpro/grumphp/blob/v2.x/doc/installation/global.md).
+This gives the the flexibility to play with deeper configuration and complex setups.

+You may find by doing it this way, you can also take advantage of some composer packages to enhance GrumPHP.